leonjza/frida-boot/course/1-chapter-1/ld_preload.md

     not a dynamic executable
 ```

-When a dynamic executable encouters a function like `printf` for the first time, the libraries in the output of `ldd` will be searched for a function with that name.
-When we specify the `LD_PRELOAD` variable, we add a new library to that list that will be serached _before_ those in the list shown with `ldd`.
+When a dynamic executable encounters a function like `printf` for the first time, the libraries in the output of `ldd` will be searched for a function with that name.
+When we specify the `LD_PRELOAD` variable, we add a new library to that list that will be searched _before_ those in the list shown with `ldd`.
 Pretty cool eh.

-## Excercise
+## Exercise

 Let's see this in action.
 Our `pew` program already makes use of functions from the libc shared library.
 Those functions are ones like `printf` and `sleep`.